 None of my business or musical accomplishments would be possible without a wonderful home team that includes my wife of 23 years, Amy, and my three children (and a dog!) - all of whom are the best support system for all of my business and musical endeavors.

 When Music and Corporate Intersect

 At different times throughout my career, I've had the opportunity to work on several business initiatives that have also intersected with music.
 While this type of project is more the exception that the norm, it is always incredibly rewarding for me when these two worlds collide.

 The John Lennon Educational Tour Bus

-The John Lennon Educational Tour Bus is is a non-profit 501(c)(3) state-of-the-art mobile audio and HD video recording and production facility, dedicated to providing young people with tours of the studio, participation in free digital media production workshops, and the production of giant peace signs.
-Assisted by three on-board engineers, students learn how to write, record, and produce original songs, music videos, documentaries, and live multi-camera video productions – all in one day.
+The John Lennon Educational Tour Bus is a non-profit 501(c)(3) state-of-the-art mobile audio and HD video recording and production facility, dedicated to providing young people with studio tours, participation in free digital media production workshops, and the production of giant peace signs.
+Assisted by three on-board engineers, students learn how to write, record, and produce original songs, music videos, documentaries, and live multi-camera video productions – all in a single day.

 Through that involvement, I've witnessed stunning songwriting, high-quality music and video production, and inspirational live performances from talented students across the U.S. One particular highlight was a live recording performance in 2011 of the very talented composer, singer and guitarist, Emily Elbert, a former Berklee School of Music student who performed a driving and syncopated version of Lennon and McCartney's "I Should Have Known Better."